Blog General

 Customer retention rate is like a check engine light for your growth machine.
 If the light indicates a problem, you can start plotting a plan of action.
 Perhaps that action plan starts with strengthening your customer service strategy with personalized mobile marketing communication.

-Building app retention rate starts by focusing first on eliminating user churn.
-You wouldn’t put air in a tire and drive across country without first patching the hole.
+One way to ensure long-term retention is to enhance customer experience continuously.
 Learn more about how you can create an airtight user retention strategy for your mobile app using CleverTap.

 Additional Resource